 This will entail completing the following:

-• Additional Questions Section.
-This includes: your right to work in the UK; details of criminal convictions; and further information on how you heard about the vacancy being applied for.
+Additional Questions Section.
+This includes: your right to work in the UK; details of criminal convictions; and further information on the disability confident scheme and how you heard about the vacancy being applied for.

 If you experience any difficulties using the site, please contact our dedicated recruitment team via recruitment@hcpc-uk.org.